 - Where CPD/ CE is delivered through Massive Open Online Courses (MOOCs) learner hours should be the content delivery hours and considered as equivalent to the contact time for courses delivered in-person.

 The income from the following provision should not be included in the HE-BCI record:

 - Pre-qualification courses aimed at novices/school leavers (including initial teacher or nurse education courses),

 - Employability/placement activity aimed at full-time students gaining work experience,

 - Generic post-graduate training for HEP's own students (where this is simply academic practice i.e. skills required for an individual's post-graduate research),

 - CE activity delivered at below HE level and in more general subjects, because these activities are not supported by third stream income.
 However, where there is a level of public funding in the project, this could be returned under Table 3, assuming the other criteria of Table 3 are met,

-- CPD that is accredited and supported by a HEFCE teaching grant.
-Although CPD may include any level of provision, it is the contribution from the employer (or in some cases the individual) that is used as a proxy for the impact of CPD collected through the HE-BCI Survey,
+- CPD that is accredited and supported by an OfS teaching grant.
+Although CPD may include any level of provision, it is the contribution from the employer (or in some cases the individual) that is used as a proxy for the impact of CPD collected through the HE-BCI record,

 - Foundation degrees regardless of whether the programme of study constituted continuing professional development, i.e. enhancement beyond the level achieved by an initial programme of study,